phyloacc/PhyloAcc/README2.md

   * *SEED*: seed for random sampling (default: 5)
   * *RATIO0*: initial value for the conserved rate (default: 0.5).
   * *RATIO1*: initial value for the neutral rate (default: 1).
   * *SAMPLE_HYPER*: whether to sample hyper parameters.
 0, fix hyper parameters; 1, sample (default: 0).
 Sampling hyperparameters is time-consuming, and not recommended.
+If sampling hyperparamers, the algorithm will only output the posterior of Z (latent state of each branch) under full model.
   * *CHAIN*: Numer of iterations to sample hyper parameters.
 If not sampling hyperparmeter, set it to 1 (default: 1).